-Celebrating 15 Years in God's Love & Grace
+Celebrating over 15 Years in God's Love & Grace

 A God-centered, loving, and accepting Christian community.